-This post is all about a professional but approachable French macaron recipe, the technique, and plenty of troubleshooting!
+A professional but approachable French macaron recipe and the two essential techniques to master.
 I learned how to make macarons from a chef at Le Cordon Bleu Paris, and the rest is history.
-Read on for only what you need to know, and nothing you don't.
 A good portion of the most popular so-called advice can actually hinder your success.
 And If French macarons should be anything, it's delicious.
 Not complicated.

 Jump to: